Sienci-Labs/Resources/gsender/working-gs-edge-features.md

 - **Tool/CAM Tab** - Surface a project, prep for a V carve or prepare a flat wasteboard

 - **Firmware recognition Feature** - Automatically identify which version you are running

+- **Job Files Revamp** - We've made it faster and easier to load and use your files.
+  - **Load File** - Updated to give you more power over your files
+  - **Recent Files** - Are now listed, just press and load
+  - **Last Job** - Includes new details like the file name, run time and status

 - **Dark Mode** - Run gSender at night while in dark mode.
 Oooh, spooky.